Professor Simon Oliver

 Prospective Research Students

-I am keen to hear from prospective doctoral students who wish to research in the area of Christian doctrine and philosophy, particualrly the doctrine of creation, theological anthropology, the thought of Thomas Aquinas, the historical relationship between theology and science, and modern systematic theology including the thought of the Reformed theologian Karl Barth (1886-1968).
+I currently have a full cohort of doctoral students, but I am keen to hear from prospective students who are considering research in the area of Christian doctrine and philosophy, particualrly the doctrine of creation, theological anthropology, the thought of Thomas Aquinas, the historical relationship between theology and science, and modern systematic theology.

 - (2017).
 Creation: A Guide for the Perplexed.
 London: Bloomsbury.